ovh/docs/pages/platform/data-processing/40_TUTORIAL_calculate_pi/guide.en-gb.md

 You are now ready to submit this job.

-A detailled version about how to deploy a job in Python is explained on the guide [How to submit a job in Python](../31_HOWTO_submit-python-ui){.external}.
+A detailed version about how to deploy a job in Python is explained on the guide [How to submit a job in Python](../submit-python){.external}.

 Briefly, inside OVHcloud Data Processing control panel, click on "start a new job" then:

 - Put your Python Script and environment.yml file in a OVHcloud Object storage container (public or private)
 - Select `Data Processing`{.action} from the left panel
 - Select `Submit a new job`{.action}
-- Select Apache Spark, chose a region
+- Select Apache Spark, choose a region
 - Configure your Spark cluster (4vCores - 15GB memory for driver & executor template, executor count set to 4 recommended)
-- Name your job, select your object storage container, find your Python file (the environement file is detected automatically within your job's container), do not set additional arguments
+- Name your job, select your object storage container, find your Python file (the environment file is detected automatically within your job's container), do not set additional arguments
 - Submit your job (make sure that your code stops your SparkSession, otherwise it will be kept running)

 When the job is completed, you can access his log file, either in the object container 'odp-files' or in the dashboard of your job.
 Below are two extracts of this log.